CSC207-UofT/plannr/phase2/design_document.md

 ## **Least Likely Demographic**

 People who are not students would not Plannr particularly useful.
 Specifically, younger students in elementary school or children would be less likely to user Planner.
-They would have have no use for the expense features they are not managing their own finances.
+They would have no use for the expense features they are not managing their own finances.
 In addition, older adults who are retired or who are not students are less likely to use the school work related features.
-Finally, middle aged adults will have no use for both the school work and the expenses features.
+Finally, middle-aged adults will have no use for both the school work and the expenses features.
 Many employed adults already be using more advanced banking apps which automatically display their expenditures.